Padmapani and Vajrapani – The Iconic Paintings of Ajanta Caves

 Closing thoughts

 It has been some months and the trip now seems surreal.
 The eyes of Padmapani still follow us.
 They are full of compassion and kindness.
 Yet they have a certain sensual appeal.
 Padmapani and Vajrapani stand in gorgeous attire.
 Yet, in their eyes and body language, there is a sense of detachment from the surroundings.
-These paintings depict a certain co-existence of materialism, sensuality and spirituality, which, only after we saw Padmapani and Vajrapani paintings in Ajanta, seems possible.
+These paintings depict a certain co-existence of materialism, sensuality, and spirituality, which, only after we saw Padmapani and Vajrapani paintings in Ajanta, seems possible.

 You may also want to read